Exploring Quaint, Historic North Easton, Massachusetts

 The park feels like one is millions of miles away from the hustle and bustle while strolling the property.
 Be sure not to miss this relaxing respite from suburbia!

 Famed architect H.H.
 Richardson gave North Easton Village its

 historical "look," with late 19th century Romanesque-style buildings

 like the recently renovated Ames Free Library,

 Oakes Ames Memorial Hall

-The Easton Historical Society is located in the former Old Colony Railway Station
+(for meetings), the former Old Colony Railway Station (current home of

 Along with the historic Ames buildings and Olmstead landscaping, the

 Museum in Easton located in an old fire department building, a